-CONS: Without Instant Ink, running costs are crazy.
-No auto-duplexing.
-Lacks Ethernet and flash memory.
+- Without Instant Ink, running costs are crazy

 The HP OfficeJet 3830 All-in-One Printer is the latest offering in the competitive All-in-One (AIO) printing space.
 As an entry-level inkjet AIO, it looks ready to take on category leaders like Canon’s Pixma TR8520 Home Office Printer, but like its all other AIOs, it has many potential competitors.
 The OfficeJet 3830 rings a lower price than the Pixma TR8520, and for the few bucks you save, you sacrifice a few features like two-sided printing, Ethernet networking, flash capability among other useful features.

 For that, the OfficeJet 3830 makes up with a lower price than the Canon model, and it also costs less to run—provided you opt to stick with HP’s Instant Ink subscription program.
 Overall, the 3830 offers fine prints, and is a reasonable alternative to the Canon TR8520, especially if you do low volume printing and copying.
 If you run a small or home-based office or need to print from a student dormitory, it is among the best AIO printers you can find in the market, at least for now.

 When looking for a business-oriented printed, looks are never top in the list.
 As such, the 12.4 pound OfficeJet 3830 is a definite shooo-in that has a lot going for it, in addition to being on of the least expensive choices around.
 Measuring 8.5 by 17.2 by 14.3 inches (HWD), this unit is in the same ballpark as other petite business inkjets.